 Neither of these methods is very effective.
 Simply reading the information doesn’t mean you’ll retain it.
 And trying to cram material into your head at the end of a semester is largely a waste of time, as very little of it will end up in your long term memory.

-In addition to the pre-made NCLEX flashcards, you can also make your own flashcards.
+In addition to pre-made NCLEX flashcards, you can also use apps like Brainscape or Anki to make your own flashcards, either manually or using sophisticated AI tools.
 This can be very useful when addressing subject areas you’re not very strong in.

 In the same way that patients don’t present at the hospital with a perfect list of their symptoms, real-world study isn’t always straightforward.